Technigo/project-react-native-app/README.md

 This week I built my first mobile application with React Native!

-This project was a very free one.
-Your only restrictions where that it should be a mobile app created with React Native and using styled components.
-Also, the app it self should either be:
+It is a mobile app created with React Native and using styled components.
+Also, the app it self uses an external API from Pexels to fetch photos to my app and then you can interact with it.
+Read more about the photographer and share photos with family and friens.
-  - using one of the sensors of your mobile phone such as the camera, accelerometer or voice assistance etc.
-  - using an external API to fetch something to your app and then interact with it.
-  - a multiscreen app by using [React Navigation](https://facebook.github.io/react-native/docs/navigation).

 ## What I learned 🧠

 - How to use React Native to create a mobile app